rmalouf/paradigm_evo_2023/README.md

 # paradigm_evo_2023
-Evolving paradigms with positive and negative evidence
+Evolving paradigms with associative and dissociative evidence